theappbusiness/MasterFastfile/README.md

 ![The App Business](https://github.com/theappbusiness/MasterFastfile/blob/master/MasterFastfile.png)

 # MasterFastfile

- To setup your project to use the TAB master fastfile navigate to your project root and run the following command
+To setup your project to use the TAB MasterFastfile, navigate to your project root and run the following command:

 ```
 curl https://raw.githubusercontent.com/theappbusiness/MasterFastfile/master/setup.sh | sh